MicrosoftDocs/cloud-adoption-framework/docs/migrate/assess/classify.md

 ## Mission criticality

-[Workload criticality](../../manage/considerations/criticality.md) is based on how significantly a business is affected during an outage.
+[Workload criticality](../../manage/considerations/criticality.md) is based on how significantly an outage affects a business.
 This data point helps operations management and security teams evaluate risks that involve outages and breaches.
-During assessment, the cloud adoption team should evaluate mission criticality for each workload targeted for migration and share that classification with supporting teams. *Low* or *unsupported* workloads are likely to have little influence on the supporting teams.
+During assessment, the cloud adoption team should evaluate mission criticality for each workload that's targeted for migration and share that classification with supporting teams. *Low* or *unsupported* workloads are likely to have little influence on the supporting teams.
 However, as workloads approach *mission-critical* or *unit-critical* classifications, their operational dependencies become more visible.

 Work with your security and operations teams as early as possible to define:

-- A clear process for sharing any workloads on the backlog that have support requirements.
+- A clear process for sharing any workloads in the backlog that have support requirements.

 - An understanding of the operations management and resource consistency requirements for different criticality levels.
 - Any influence that criticality might have on the subscription design, management group hierarchies, or landing zone requirements.